-Small Class Size: Each year a new class of up to 20 students are accepted into the program.
+Small Class Size - Each year a new class of up to 40 students are accepted into the program.

-PhD-Level Instructors: Classes are taught by PhD level, CDU/UCLA faculty with multiple years of teaching experience who are experts in their chosen field.
-For more information about our faculty, click here.
-[Have a link to the faculty web pages so that prospective students can read about the faculty.]
+PhD-Level Instructors - Classes are taught by PhD level, CDU/UCLA faculty with multiple years of teaching experience who are experts in their chosen field.

-Individualized Attention/Curriculum: Students have the opportunity to work closely with professors and researchers in a small class environment.
-Students have ample opportunities for advisement and mentoring, seminars and workshops, and individualized on-site tutoring.
-Students can choose from six curriculum tracks depending on their future goal [link to Program Curriculum]
+Individualized Attention - Students will have the opportunity to work closely with professors in a small class environment.
+Students will also have ample opportunities to:

 - Interact with academic counselors and departmental staff